Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred under or by virtue of this Act, and any increase in sums payable under any other Act attributable to this Act, will be paid out of money provided by Parliament.
+The bill states that any expenditure incurred under the Act, and any increase in sums payable under other Acts as a result of this Act, will be met from public funds.
 No specific figures are provided.

 Groups Affected

-- Patients in mental health units: The bill aims to protect their rights and improve their safety by increasing transparency and accountability regarding the use of force.
+• Patients in mental health units: The bill aims to protect their rights and reduce the use of force against them.

-- Responsible persons in mental health units: They will have increased responsibilities for oversight and management of the use of force.
+• Responsible persons in mental health units: They will have increased responsibilities for overseeing the use of force.

-- Police officers: They will be required to use body cameras while assisting staff in mental health units.
+• Police officers: They will be required to use body cameras when assisting staff in mental health units.

 Powered by nyModel